theodi/open-data-certificate/doc/tracking.md

 # Questionnaire

-These actions are recorded with 'Questionnaire' as the category.
+These actions are recorded with `Questionnaire` as the category.

 ## Sections